Why the Straight Razor is Cut-Throat

-For those of us who aren’t fortunate enough to have the guiding hand of a well versed grandfather at hand, we enlisted the help of expert London barber Thom Robins for a guide on how to achieve a great straight razor shave.
-As you might expect, there is an element of skill and risk involved but if you follow Mr Robins’ simple rules you will be away in no time.
+The popularity of shaving with a straight razor, also known as cut-throat razor, is growing exponentially, with many gentleman opting for this enormously satisfying and nostalgic, traditional shaving method.
+For those of us who aren’t fortunate enough to have the guiding hand of a well-versed grandfather however, shaving with a straight razor can be a concerning affair.
+As you might expect, there’s an element of skill and risk involved but if you follow the simple rules below you will be shaving away safely in no time.

 - Ensure your skin and stubble are warm.
-Always shave after a shower, this will allow the beard/ stubble to become soft and easier to shave.
+Always shave after a shower as this will ensure your beard hair is soft and easier to shave.
+As an alternative to a shower you could plunge a towel into warm water, ring dry, then place around your beard for a minute.

-- Wash your face to remove impurities and use a face scrub to raise hair and clear away any dead skin cells – this will avoid infection and shaving rash from a clogged pores.
+- Wash your face using a quality face scrub to remove impurities, raise your facial hair and clear away any dead skin cells.
+This will help avoid infection and shaving rash from clogged pores.

 - Apply your shaving cream with a badger hair shaving brush.
-Work the shaving cream into your beard using circular motions, this will lift hair and produce a rich lather.
+Lather in a shaving bowl (or the palm of your hand) then work the shaving cream into your beard using circular motions – this will lift hair and produce a rich lather.

 - Hold the razor in your writing hand.
 Place your thumb on the underside of the shank, your index, middle and ring finger on top of the shank, and your little finger on the tang.
 The razor should look like a wide V in your hand and feel pretty sturdy.